bchadburn/computer-vision/README.md

 When running training.py file, the script will run a tensor through a simple CNN layer through CPU and will try using GPU and compare test times.
 The results will be printed in the console.

-If tensorflow-gpu is correctly configured, the GPU should be considerably faster, although its dependent on GPU.
+If tensorflow-gpu is correctly configured, the GPU should be considerably faster, although the increase in speed will be dependent on the GPU.
 Using NVIDIA GeForce RTX 2080 Super, the GPU speed over CPU is 600+% for this test.

 ### Run _load_image unit test
 Run python load_images_unit_test.py